lewisknewton/questionnaire-engine/README.md

 ### Questionnaires

 The questionnaire engine uses a JSON structure to define and read the details of questionnaires.

-All questionnaires are stored in the database for portability and simplified sharing.
-However, file-based questionnaires can also be stored in the [questionnaires](questionnaires) directory as `.JSON` files.
+All questionnaires must be stored in the [questionnaires](questionnaires) directory as `.JSON` files.

-In general, questionnaires can be either:

-* *Public*, where they can be edited by any user; or
-* *Private*, where they can be edited only by their creator.

-By default, questionnaires are private but can be manually set to public by their creator.
-However, file-based questionnaires may only be public.

-#### Add Questionnaires

-To add a file-based questionnaire, place its JSON file into the questionnaires directory.
 Any sub-folders within this directory will be searched recursively to load questionnaires included within them.

+#### Adding Questionnaires

+To add a questionnaire, place its JSON file into the questionnaires directory.

 ### Security